kcvavra/GelFiltration/README.md

 The files listed above contain two variables, "Volume" and "UV", which are used for the following calculations.
 There are unique values for "Volume" provided in each of the files.

+## Notes about the math used to calculate this script

+The relationship between elution volume and molecular weight is logarithmic.
+Standard calculations measure the linearity of Log~10~(molecular weight) vs. ratio of elution volume vs. the void volume.
+Blue dextran is a compound that is so large, there is almost no interaction between dextran and the matrix so blue dextran passes straight through.
+The peak volume blue dextran leaves the column is known as the void volume (V~0~), and the peak volume for each of the proteins leaving the column is known as the elution volume (V~e~) for each protein.